 - Brazil is the best-performing economy in the Latin American region.
 In fact, it is the 9th largest economy in the world right after the United States, China, Japan, Germany, the UK, France, India, and Italy.

-- Brazil ranks 5th in the world when it comes to purchasing power, spending approximately $0.5 Trillion every year on imports.
+- Brazil ranks 8th in the world when it comes to purchasing power, GDP growth rate of over 5%.

 - It is a major exporter as well, exporting goods worth $0.8 Trillion every year.